dvanderweele/ART/README.md

 *What does solve these problems nicely is, as the section heading suggests, a bitmap.*

-Of course, this means a new data supporting data structure, and because we're in JavaScript-world, it's sure to get weird :-).
+Of course, this means a new supporting data structure, and because we're in JavaScript-world, it's sure to get weird :-).

 Complications arise because Javascript numbers are always 64-bit floats — except when they aren't.
 If you use TypedArrays, the numbers are stored according to the format you expect (e.g., unsigned 32-bit integer), but when you read it into a variable or try to do maths with that value then suddenly you're teleported to the realm of floating point wickedness.
 And if you then attempt bitwise operations on those numbers, it gets even more BANANAS.